chjj/bthreads/README.md

   Worker API.
 See https://github.com/whatwg/html/issues/1766 for more info.
 - `SHARE_ENV` does not work and will throw an error if passed.
 - `workerData` is serialized as json instead of using the structured clone algorithm.
-This limits what can be sent as workerData.
+This limits what can be sent as `workerData`.
 This was done to reduce code size since serializing structured data is non-trivial.
 - The `stdio`, `stdin`, and `stdout` options will throw an error if passed.
   STDIO streams do not exist in the browser.
 This is done to reduce code size.